ClosingBracket/osv/README.md

 In order to build OSv kernel you need a physical or virtual machine with Linux distribution on it and GCC toolchain and all necessary packages and libraries OSv build process depends on.
 The fastest way to set it up is to use the [Docker files](https://github.com/cloudius-systems/osv/tree/master/docker#docker-osv-builder) that OSv comes with.
-You can use them to build your own Docker image and then start it in order to build OSv kernel inside of it.
+You can use them to build your own Docker image and then start it in order to build OSv kernel or run an app on OSv inside of it.
 Please note that the main docker file depends on pre-built base **Docker images** for [Ubuntu](https://hub.docker.com/repository/docker/osvunikernel/osv-ubuntu-19.10-builder-base) or [Fedora](https://hub.docker.com/repository/docker/osvunikernel/osv-fedora-31-builder-base) that get published to DockerHub upon every commit.
-This should speed up building the final images as all necessary packages should already be installed.
+This should speed up building the final images as all necessary packages should already be part of the base images.

 Alternatively, you can manually clone OSv repo and use [setup.py](https://github.com/cloudius-systems/osv/blob/master/scripts/setup.py) to install all required packages and libraries, as long as it supports your Linux distribution, and you have both git